 If there have been material changes to your Form ADV Part 2, you are required to, without charge, annually deliver (or offer, in writing, to deliver upon written request) to each of your clients the Form ADV Part 2.
 This must include a summary of material changes.
 This delivery may be done electronically for those clients that have opted to receive communication from the investment adviser via electronic delivery in the investment advisory agreement.
 Please note that evidence of the annual offer or delivery must be maintained by the investment adviser.

-Form ADV Part 2 must also be updated throughout the year within 30 days whenever any information in the Brochure becomes materially inaccurate.
+Form ADV Part 2 must also be updated throughout the year within 30 days of when any information in the Brochure becomes materially inaccurate.
 Please see the general instructions for ADV Part 2 and WAC 460-24A-145 for additional information.

 Balance Sheet with Written Attestation

-You are required annually to submit the investment adviser’s balance sheet dated as of the last day of your most recent fiscal year end to the Securities Division.
+You are required annually to submit to the Securities Division the investment adviser’s balance sheet dated as of the last day of the most recent fiscal year end .
 The balance sheet must be prepared in accordance with Generally Accepted Accounting Principles (GAAP) with a written attestation that your balance sheet is true and complete to the best of your knowledge upon submission.
 This written attestation can be attached to your balance sheet or in the body of your email submission to the Division.
-Please see WAC 460-24A-170(5) for items that will be excluded as assets for purposes of determining the investment adviser’s minimum financial requirement.
+Please see WAC 460-24A-170(5) for items that are excluded as assets for purposes of determining the investment adviser’s minimum financial requirement.